Get Up, Stand Up

 "Get Up, Stand Up" is a song written by Bob Marley and Peter Tosh.
 It originally appeared on The Wailers' 1973 album Burnin'.
-It was recorded and played live in numerous versions by Bob Marley and the Wailers, along with solo versions by Peter Tosh and Bunny Wailer.
+It was recorded and played live in numerous versions by Bob Marley and the Wailers, along with solo versions by Tosh and Bunny Wailer.
 It was later included on the compilations Legend and Rebel Music, as well as live recordings such as Live at the Roxy among others.
 In 1973, "Get Up, Stand Up" peaked at number 33 on the Dutch Top 40.
 In 1986, it peaked at number 49 in New Zealand.

 "Get Up, Stand Up" is considered one of Marley's greatest songs.
 In 2020, Rolling Stone ranked it number one on their list of the 50 greatest Bob Marley songs, while The Guardian ranked it number two on their list of Marley's 30 greatest songs.

 In 1999, the 1973 recording of "Get Up, Stand Up" by Bob Marley & The Wailers on Island Records was inducted into the Grammy Hall of Fame.

 Premise and usage in concerts

 Marley wrote the song while touring Haiti, deeply moved by its poverty and the lives of Haitians, according to his then-girlfriend Esther Anderson.
-The tune of the chorus is clearly based on the instrumental hook in "Slippin' into Darkness" by War, which was released the previous year, a band Marley had expressed admiration for.
+The tune of the chorus may derive from the instrumental hook in "Slippin' into Darkness" by War, which was released the previous year—War being a band for whom Marley had expressed admiration.
 The song was frequently performed at Marley's concerts, often as the last song.
 "Get Up, Stand Up" was also the last song Marley ever performed on stage, on 23 September 1980 at the Stanley Theater, now the Benedum Center in Pittsburgh, Pennsylvania.

 On his DVD Live at the Hollywood Bowl, artist Ben Harper relates a childhood experience in which, during a 1978 Bob Marley concert at the Starlight Amphitheater, Peter Tosh showed up unannounced as this song was being performed, took the microphone from Marley and started singing the last verse of the song to thunderous applause.
 Tosh was on tour opening for the Rolling Stones at the time.